Receptor Down Regulation

 on urinary nitrogen levels.

-What does this difference in the effects of testosterone and stanozolol mean?
-It
+What does this difference in the effects of

 in existing myonuclei, however, because it does not increase growth factor